notallheroeswearcapes/ML_Ex3/README.md

 6. install our CLI by running `pip install .`
 7. now you should be able to run our project by running `deeplearn`

+Note: It should not matter where you create the virtual environment but please make sure you run step 6 from the project root directory.

 ## Development Guide
 * save the dependencies: `pip freeze > requirements.txt`, delete the egg (-e) and make sure to have the virtualenv activated
 * install the CLI: `pip install --editable .` from the project root directory
+* if you install a new package: `pip install [package]` with activated virtualenv